bhavikateli/Collab-App/README.md

 **Optional Nice-to-have Stories**

 - [x] [Chat Room] Add additional menu items inside the bottom navigation menu to allow users to communicate with each other.
-    - [ ] Chat room is divided by the different topics in the discovery page.
 - [x] [Nested RecyclerView] There is an additional recyclerView inside the specific discovery page created so that you can see all the users posts inside the initial feed created instead of being delegated to another page.
 - [x] [Pull-to-Refresh] Implement pull to refresh on home timeline.
 - [x] [Viewing other users profiles] If a user clicks on a profile, they can view all the posts they have.